efemeryds/amnesic-probing-with-single-projection/README.md

 - The original splits come from the Amnesic Probing paper https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00359/98091/Amnesic-Probing-Behavioral-Explanation-with and can be accessed here: https://nlp.biu.ac.il/~lazary/amnesic_probing/

 ## Running the code
-The repository contains scripts for the following capabilities:
+The repository contains scripts to execute all the results.
+Once you have set up the environment and put all the necessary data in the correct folder, you can simply run the scripts one at a time in an order as follows:

 a) **Removing the target attribute**